Home / Study with us / Atmospheric Measurement & Modelling Summer School

 Course schedule

-The Atmospheric Measurement & Modelling Summer School runs a fast-paced and full-on programme.
-We run activities from 08:30 to 20:00 on most days, but there is scheduled free time so you can unwind and adjust to the fieldwork experience.
+The course is fully residential at the FSC Blencathra with activities taking place between 9am-5pm each day, but there is scheduled free time so you can unwind and adjust to the fieldwork experience..
+There will be at least one full day at leisure during the two weeks.
 We often start the day with short lectures, but most of the time you’ll be carrying out hands-on measurements and working in outdoor locations around the local area.

 Costs